Anders-Holst/colorsphere/README.md

 `python -m colorsphere`

-You can also use the ColorSphere or ColorPicker class in your own programs, but that require some more programming of course.
+You can also use the ColorSphere or ColorPicker class in your own programs, but that requires some more programming of course.